Alison Cornyn

 Alison Cornyn is a Brooklyn-based interdisciplinary artist, activist and educator.
 She is a founding partner and the Creative Director of Picture Projects Studio Cornyn is also the Creative Director of the Guantanamo Public Memory Project and States of Incarceration.
 She was a TED Resident in 2017 and gave a TED Talk that was released in November 2017.
-In addition, Cornyn teaches at SVA, in the Design for Social Innovation MA program.
+In addition, Cornyn teaches at SVA, in the Design for Social Innovation MFA program.
 She has also taught at Parsons The New School's Humanities Action Lab and New York University's interactive Telecommunications Program.
 Her work revolves around combining traditional media and modern technology to foster dialogue concerning social justice issues, especially around the criminal justice system.
+Cornyn serves on the board of the NYC Municipal Archives and Library.
 She and her partner, Gilles Peress, live in Brooklyn with their three children.

-Over the course of her career, Cornyn has created many exhibitions, web platforms, and physical installations that focus on modern social justice issues.
+Over the course of her career, Cornyn has created many exhibitions, web platforms, films, and physical installations that focus on modern social justice issues.
 Cornyn has received multiple grants and awards for her work in social justice and media, including a Peabody Award.